Diaa Lagan and Basil Al-Rawi

 Lagan is a recipient of a PhD scholarship from Lusófona University in Portugal.
 His art practice research crosses over between fine and media arts, referencing the 'Transcritique' work by Japanese philosopher Karatani and other influential intellectuals.

 The LAB Gallery is delighted to present an essay by writer Ingrid Lyons in response to 'Shahid'.
-The essay is available in the gallery throughout the duration of the exhibition.
+The essay is available to download here.

 In-Conversation about Shahid شاهد with artists Basil Al-Rawi, Diaa Lagan and Viviana Checchia